 Basic Contract Provisions.
 For convenience of the parties, certain basic provisions of this Contract are set forth herein.
 The provisions set forth herein are subject to the remaining terms and conditions of this Contract and are to be interpreted in light of such remaining terms and conditions.

-This Contract shall take effect upon the Commencement Date (as defined below), except as specifically otherwise provided within this Contract, each of the provisions hereof shall be binding upon and inure to the benefit of Owner (as defined below) and Contractor (as defined below) from the date of execution and delivery hereof by all parties hereto.
+This Contract shall take effect upon the Commencement Date (as defined below), except as specifically otherwise provided within this Contract, each of the provisions hereof shall be binding upon and inure to the benefit of Responsible Party (as defined below) and Contractor (as defined below) from the date of execution and delivery hereof by all parties hereto.

-“Owner”: BMR-650 E Kendall B LLC
+“Responsible Party”:

-“Contractor”: ABC
+“Contractor”:

-“Execution Date”: 04/25/22
+“Execution Date”: